shirsakm/nightlio/README.md

 ## 🏠 Self-hosting

-Two easy paths using the published GHCR images.
+Here are two easy paths for self-hosting using the published GHCR images.

 ### Option A — Use the repo’s production compose (nginx + TLS)